 Requirements

-You need at least Java 8.
+You need at least Java 8, but the newer the better.

 If you are running on Java 9 or higher, you need to enable the java.base module.
 Add the following to your JVM options (:jvm-opts in leiningen): "--add-opens=java.base/jdk.internal.ref=ALL-UNNAMED" and "--add-opens=java.base/sun.nio.ch=ALL-UNNAMED".